pjfanning/micrometer-pekko/README.md

 ## Usage

-To enable monitoring, include the appropriate jar as a dependency and include the following Java runtime flag in your Java startup command (aspectjweaver is a transitive dependency of prometheus-akka):
+To enable monitoring, include the appropriate jar as a dependency and include the following Java runtime flag in your Java startup command (aspectjweaver is a transitive dependency of micrometer-akka):

--javaagent:/path/to/aspectjweaver-1.8.13.jar
+-javaagent:/path/to/aspectjweaver-1.9.1.jar

 ## Configuration